Medical expert of the article

 Risk factors

-The tendency to form cysts in the spleen in infants is observed with pathologies of pregnancy and prematurity of newborns; in adults - with increased destruction of blood platelets (thrombocytopenia), chronic viral infections, as well as with systemic lupus erythematosus, aplastic anemia, rheumatoid arthritis and other autoimmune diseases.
+The tendency to form cysts in the spleen in infants is observed in pathologies of pregnancy and prematurity of newborns; in adults - with increased destruction of blood platelets (thrombocytopenia), chronic viral infections, as well as with systemic lupus erythematosus, aplastic anemia, rheumatoid arthritis and other autoimmune diseases.

 Pathogenesis

-Symptoms spleen cysts
+Symptoms splenic cysts

 Read also: